My purpose. My mission.

 Currently, Naomi is an ambassador for Paul C. Brunson’s ABC TV show: Help!
 I Need Love.
 Naomi is also working towards creating resources and webinars to help creative women who are on a path towards living a fulfilled life.

 Naomi Ambrose was born in Saint Lucia.
-She migrated to Canada in April 2010 – where she lived in Coquitlam, BC and later moved to New Westminster, BC.
+She migrated to Canada in April 2010.

 As a young child, Naomi began her entrepreneurial career by helping her maternal grandmother to sell her signature pastries (“patay canelle”), roasted peanuts and numerous other snacks.